-When you separate resin from the cannabis plant, you’re essentially accumulating all of the plant’s desirable compounds.
-Collecting resin from a cannabis plant is like shaking a citrus tree to gather the fruit.
-You’re separating the good stuff from the raw plant material, and concentrating the plant’s potency and effects.
-Concentrates made from resin glands are guaranteed to be more potent than flower, thus accounting for the meteoric rise of concentrates within the cannabis market.
+There are a number of weed resin uses, some more effective than others.
+When you separate resin from the cannabis plant, you’re essentially gathering all of the plant’s desirable compounds.
+Collecting resin from a cannabis plant is like customizing a feed to only show you things you want to see. .
+You’re separating the active compounds from the raw plant material, distilling the plant’s potency and effects.
+Concentrates made from resin glands are inherently more potent than flower, accounting for the meteoric rise of concentrates within the cannabis market.

-With proper protection from outside elements — heat, humidity, light, and air — resin can have a long shelf life.
-Resin also naturally protects its own cannabinoids from oxygen, especially when pressed into hash.
-Hash-making induces a Maillard reaction, which causes the resin to darken after heat is introduced.
-This dark brown color and opaqueness also help protect active compounds from ultraviolet (UV) light, extending the product’s shelf life.
+With proper protection from outside elements — heat, humidity, light, and air — weed resin can have a long shelf life.
+Resin also naturally protects its own cannabinoids from oxygen, especially when pressed into hash,which causes the resin to darken.
+This dark brown color and opaqueness protect active compounds from ultraviolet (UV) light, extending the product’s shelf life.

-Regardless of whether it is derived from cannabis or another source, smoking tar is definitely harmful.
-This is not to say that you’ll experience any dangerous side effects if you’ve consumed resin from your pipe or bowl once or twice when you were in a pinch.
-It just means that it’s probably worth waiting until you get some more flower, rather than smoking something with minimal THC content that’s also worse for your lungs.
+Regardless of whether it is derived from cannabis or another source, smoking tar is harmful.
+You may not have experienced any dangerous side effects if you’ve taken resin hits from your pipe or bowl once or twice in a pinch.
+But it’s probably worth waiting until you get some more flower or concentrates, rather than smoking something with minimal THC content that’s also worse for your lungs.